-Bend, Oregon, is known for a lot of things – “the outdoor playground of the West”, one of the four US cities, which have an actual volcano within the city limits, a town with the highest concentration of breweries per capita… and many others.
-Not to forget nearly 300 days of the sunshine per year.
+Bend is often referred to as “the outdoor playground of the West” and for a good reason.
+It is one of the four US cities, which have an actual volcano within the city limits, a town with the highest concentration of breweries per capita, and has nearly 300 days of sunshine per year.

 The city is located in the middle of the State of Oregon, east of the Cascades, where the Ponderosa Pine forest meets the High Desert.